raffaelj/cpmultiplane.rlj.me/README.md

 # CpMultiplane docs

-This is the official docs repository for [CpMultiplane][2].
-It is based on the [cpmp-lib-skeleton][3].
+This is the official docs repository for [CpMultiplane][2], the small and lightweight php frontend on top of [Cockpit CMS][1].

-Customizations to the core are made in `cpdata/addons/mpdocs`.
+The structure of this repo/project is based on the [cpmp-lib-skeleton][3].

+Project specific customizations are in `cpdata/addons/mpdocs` and `defines.php`.
+All other used addons are installed via composer.

 ## How to edit docs

 Fork this repo, change the content of the md files inside the `docs` folder and send a pull request.

-Or run this repo on your local dev machine and edit all contents with cockpit in your browser.
+Or run this repo on your local dev machine (php7 and apache) and edit all contents with cockpit in your browser.
 Than send a pull request.

 I'll than check your changes manually and apply the updates on the remote host.

+If you run this application in a subfolder of the docs root (`localhost:8080/mpdocs`), images won't display properly because of absolute image paths.

-## run locally
+## Run locally

 I expect, that docker and docker-compose are installed.